-Hay-on-Wye is the internationally famous 'town of books', situated in a magical location on the edge of the Black Mountains.
-It's also the home of HowTheLightGetsIn, the world's first philosophy and music festival, which has just completed its seventh outing.
+Set on the edge of the Black Mountains alongside the Wye in the famed book town of Hay is the magical location of HowTheLightGetsIn.
+Here is where HowTheLightGetsIn, the world's first philosophy and music festival, has just completed its seventh outing.

 If you've been to Hay, you'll know why this small town draws US Presidents and Nobel prize-winners, critics and intellectuals alike into its orbit.
 If you haven't, it's time to see what all the fuss is about.